summererror/phash-hive-udf/readme.md

-# hive UDF for phash
+# Hive UDF for phash

 ## License